btray900/gargoyle/README.md

 ## Create passwords for Elastic X-Pack and other service users

 ### MAKE NEW PASSWORDS ON FIRST RUN OR IF g-esdata VOLUME DELETED, WHICH SHOULD RARELY BE DONE

-docker exec -i g-elastic /bin/bash -c '/usr/share/elasticsearch/bin/elasticsearch-setup-passwords auto' | grep PASSWORD > .gargoyle.creds
+`docker exec -i g-elastic /bin/bash -c '/usr/share/elasticsearch/bin/elasticsearch-setup-passwords auto' | grep PASSWORD > .gargoyle.creds`

-python3 make_rc.py
+`python3 make_rc.py`

-# set env vars
+## Set environment vars

-source ./.gargoylerc
+`source ./.gargoylerc`

 ## Update sysctl or Elasticsearch may have issues